phuang1024/BMusic/docs/components/animator.rst

 - ``EXTREME``: Red and large.
 - ``JITTER``: Green and small.

-Again, these are purely organizational; they don't change the functionality of anything.

-BMusic will set the types to make it easier to see what's going on.
+The BMusic builtin animation algorithms will set the types to make it easier to see what's going on.
 For example, each keyframe corresponding to the hammer striking will be ``EXTREME``.

 BMusic API